How do we perceive three-dimensionally?

 - The perceived disparity is processed by the brain which operates binocular fusion, in order to produce a single sensation.
 This treatment is variable and depends on the conditions of observation among which proprioceptive perceptions.

 Identical 3D images will produce different sensations when viewed at different distances.
-Thus, when showing the same content with the same disparity, Long View screens will produce a greater 3D sensation (both in depth and pop out) than Short View screens.
+Thus, when showing the same content with the same disparity, Long View displays will produce a greater 3D sensation (both in depth and pop out) than Short View displays.
 In fact, one would expect to perceive a greater disparity from close by, as one would in real life.

-Alioscopy screens are calibrated for an ideal viewing distance and they also have a minimum and a maximum viewing distance.
-Depending on the purpose, one must choose the appropriate screen and adjust content creation settings accordingly.
-To ensure a natural 3D sensation on screens seen from twice closer, it is recommended to double the distance separating the cameras (stereoscopic base), in order to meet psychophysiological expectations.
+Alioscopy displays are calibrated for an ideal viewing distance and they also have a minimum and a maximum viewing distance.
+Depending on the purpose, one must choose the appropriate display and adjust content creation settings accordingly.
+To ensure a natural 3D sensation on displays seen from twice closer, it is recommended to double the distance separating the cameras (stereoscopic base), in order to meet psychophysiological expectations.